TransBioInfoLab/MIAMI.AD/README.md

 ### Citation

-Lukacsovich D et al. (2023) MIAMI-AD (Methylation in Aging and Methylation in AD): an integrative atlas of DNA methylation across sex, aging, and Alzheimer's disease. medRxiv https://www.medrxiv.org/content/10.1101/2023.12.04.23299412v1
+Lukacsovich D et al. (2024) MIAMI-AD (Methylation in Aging and Methylation in AD): an integrative knowledgebase that facilitates explorations of DNA methylation across sex, aging, and Alzheimer's disease.
+[Oxford Academic](https://academic.oup.com/database/article/doi/10.1093/database/baae061/7717099)

 Please also cite the original study papers in which the results were obtained.